-The Academy has successfully relocated to its new permanent home, a part of the redevelopment of the Chase Farm hospital Site in Gordon Hill near Enfield Town.
-This site will house One Degree Academy's brand-new buildings and state-of-the-art educational facilities.
-Until this new site is complete, The Academy is occupying new temporary accommodation adjacent to the Chase Farm site.
-Here, the Academy successfully recruited its largest cohort of students and staff for the year ending 31 August 2021.
+The Academy has established itself at its new permanent home, a part of the redevelopment of the Chase Farm hospital Site in Gordon Hill near Enfield Town.
+One Degree Academy has successfully moved to brand-new buildings and state-of-the-art educational facilities.
+The Academy successfully recruited its largest cohort of students and staff for the year ending 31 August 2022 and now has students in all year groups from Reception to Year 6.